Pierre Soulé: Political career

 In late 1852, while in Washington, D.C., Soulé had provided some support and assistance to the agent responsible for rescuing Solomon Northup, a free black from Saratoga Springs, New York, who had been kidnapped and sold into slavery.
 Northup was held as a slave for twelve years by planters in the Red River region, in Louisiana.

 Soulé opposed Southern secession before the American Civil War.
 At the 1860 Democratic National Convention, he supported Stephen A. Douglas and the Unionist wing of the party against secessionist delegates, and in the subsequent 1860 presidential election, he was one of the few prominent politicians from the Deep South to campaign for Douglas.
 However, once the war began, he supported his state of Louisiana within the Confederacy.
 In 1861, he supported organizing the Allen Rifles which was Company 1 of the 26th Louisiana Infantry Regiment and gave an impassioned speech at a big barbecue in Thibodaux in Lafourche Parish.

 Civil War

 On May 18, 1861, Soulé was captured by federal troops, charged with "plotting treason against the United States government," and imprisoned in Fort Warren, Massachusetts.
 Soulé escaped from the prison and was able to return to Confederate territory.

 After the war ended in 1865, he went into exile in Havana, Cuba.
-Soulé later returned to the U.S. and died in New Orleans.
+Soulé later returned to the United States and died in New Orleans.